Heat and Chemotherapy Offer New Treatment for Abdominal Cancer

 The entire operation lasts from four to eight hours; afterward, patients typically spend a day or two in the Intensive Care Unit (ICU) to monitor recovery, followed by another week or so in the hospital to fully recover.

-Drs.
-Sherman and Olson are general surgeons at Scripps Memorial Hospital La Jolla.
+This Scripps Health and Wellness information was provided by Dr. Mark Sherman and Dr. Cheryl Olson, general surgeons at Scripps Memorial Hospital La Jolla.